-- 13. Press the Return to Zero button ◄ on the Sonar LE Transport. - 14.
+- 13. Press the Return to Zero button ▶ on the Sonar LE Transport. - 14.
 Add another track by selecting Audio Track, from the Insert menu.
 A new audio track is added to the bottom of the list. - 15.
 The new track is very narrow because it is "minimized".
-Click on the Restore Strip Size icon to make the track parameters visible. - Now you have to connect an input to the Track.
-Click on the little triangle ▼ on the right side of the track Input box.
+Click on the Restore Strip - 16.
+Now you have to connect an input to the Track. ✓ None E-MU ASIO (6 in, 1 out) ▶ Click on the little triangle ▼ on the right side of the track Input box.
 (If you wish to record multiple tracks simultaneously, simply turn Record Enable on for each track you wish to record.) - 17.
 Again, set up the track to be either mono or stereo, then choose the Track Input routing.
 The input can be the same one you used for the first track or you can choose a different input.